dav1d992/LoBowling/README.md

 - Avoid duplicated code

 ### Getting started
-This is for localhost only, so you need to get the `Api` running before any data can be shown on the `Ui`.
+This is developed for localhost only, so you need to get the `Api` running before any data can be shown on the `Ui`.

 **Run the Api project**
 Can be done in many ways.
-E.g. in a CLI tool run `dotnet run` *(Note: Navigate into the /Api directory first). *
+E.g. in a CLI tool run `dotnet run` (Note: Navigate into the /Api directory first).

 **Run the Ui project**
 Navigate to the /Ui directory.
 Prior to running the Ui the first time you'll need to install all it's dependencies therefore do an `npm install`, then run `npm start`.

+### Future work
+- Loading screen
+- Create game
+- Play game
+- Unit tests
+- Color redo with dark/light mode
+- Allow register user and authentication
+- ...